City-of-Helsinki/helsinki-design-system/README.md

 Start setting up your local development by going through the steps in [the development guide](./DEVELOPMENT.md).

-## Roadmap

-If you are interested what the team is currently working on, refer to the [Design System Roadmap in Github](https://github.com/City-of-Helsinki/helsinki-design-system/projects/1).

 ## Contributing

 **Before contributing, it is recommended to read [HDS Contribution - Before contributing page](https://hds.hel.fi/getting-started/contributing/how-to-contribute.**